Larry Hryb

+Major Nelson Radio podcast

 Hryb is most known for his popular weekly podcast "Major Nelson Radio", available on iTunes, Xbox Music Marketplace, and from his site.
 He does interviews as well.
 Direct from inside the Microsoft Xbox team, Hryb and his colleagues including regular co-hosts Laura Massey ("lollip0p"), and Eric Neustadter ("e") discuss Xbox One, Xbox 360, Kinect, Zune, gaming, technology, other next generation consoles (including the PlayStation 4, and Wii U), among other subjects.
 His show regularly hosts interviews with people in the gaming community, and offers prizes to listeners through his "Name the Game" contest, where he plays a short audio clip from a game, and a winner is drawn from the correct entries.
 Additionally, regular features of the podcast include "Xbox 101", a segment devoted to various features on the Xbox One or Xbox Live, Gadget discussion where they discuss the latest and greatest gadget.
 Many companies have contacted Larry to review or cover their products to reach this audience, but Larry has declined stating that he only wants to talk about products he actually uses and are of high quality and value.
 Recently, as convergence takes place with the auto industry, they have also started looking at vehicles that use technology in a new and exciting ways.

 Originally, Hryb produced the podcast by himself.
 The podcast used to consist of him giving a monologue and breaking to play prerecorded interviews.
 On November 6, 2006, he celebrated his '200th' podcast, which was marked with a nearly two and a half hour show.
 Hryb openly admits that he added to the show number and the figure doesn't accurately reflect the number of shows made.
 Hryb switched to a #1xx numbering around July 18, 2005, when he did show #136 after the previous '7/10/05 Blogcast'.
 Major Nelson was interviewed on the Video Game Outsiders Podcast (show #50), where he commented "About a year and a half ago, I started numbering my shows at 100...it makes it sound cooler, bigger numbers are always better."

+Unity

+In June 2024, Hryb announced he would lead Unity Technologies's community department.

 Personal life

 Hryb is married to Taylor Johnson, the author of The Happy Girl blog and lives in the state of Washington.
 During Show 478 of the Major Nelson podcast he expressed interest in classical music, noting that he nearly minored in it during his college studies.
 In 2006, Next Generation Magazine named Hryb one of the "Top 25 People of the Year" in video gaming.
 Also, in 2009 he was featured on Wired.com's "100 Geeks You Should Be Following On Twitter".
 Hryb has worked with multiple Fortune 500 companies, advising them on how to use social media to better connect with the community.
 He revealed that his guilty pleasure is KFC mashed potatoes.
-Larry Hryb has admitted to having coulrophobia and claustrophobia after waking up from a dream involving the 2010 Copiapó mining accident.